securityinmobility/selfy-vsoc-api/README.md

 # build the docker image and assign the tag "vsoc-api"
 docker build --tag vsoc-api .

-# check if the docker images was build sucessfully
+# check if the docker image was build sucessfully
 docker images

 # the result should show somethink like this:
 # REPOSITORY          TAG           IMAGE ID       CREATED         SIZE
 # vsoc-api            latest        21bf57473b97   9 minutes ago   148MB

 # run the vsoc-api and expose (publish) port 8000 and 5000
+# both ports must be exposed to allow interaction with our local client
 docker run --publish 8000:5000 vsoc-api

 # check if the vsoc-api is running
 # this must be done in another terminal if you did not start docker in detached mode with -d
 curl localhost:8000

 # you should get the following output (version might be changed)
 # {"SELFY VSOC":"by THI","version":"v0.1"}
 ```